Pedro Marques (footballer, born April 1998): NEC

 On 21 June 2022, Marques returned to Dutch football, signing for three years with an option for a fourth one with Eredivisie club NEC Nijmegen.
 On 13 November, he scored his second and third goals in the country's top tier, in a 6–1 home win over RKC Waalwijk.

 Apollon Limassol

 Marques was loaned to Apollon Limassol FC of the Cypriot First Division in September 2023.
 On 16 May 2024, having totalled 18 goals for the campaign, he joined the club on a permanent two-year contract.

+Iraklis

+On 13 August 2026, Marques signed for Greek side Iraklis on a free transfer.